 Great for international students

 Aside from comparatively lower tuition rates, studying in Manitoba can be a great experience for international students due to the affordable cost of living and the friendly Manitoban communities.
-International students can also benefit from the free health insurance coverage, world class English as an Additional/ Second Language(E AL/ESL) training, opportunity to work after graduation, and priority assessment eligibility for permanent residency status.
+International students can also benefit from world class English as an Additional/ Second Language(EAL/ESL) training, opportunity to work after graduation and assessment eligibility for permanent residency status.
 To know more about getting a study permit, go to Manitoba.ca’s International Students page.
 More information can be found on the Study in Canada and Designated Learning Institutions List (IRCC) pages.

 Sources: Immigration, Refugees, and Citizenship Canada (IRCC), Manitoba.ca, and the University of Manitoba site.